hugapi/HOPE/process/HOPE-3--Dependency-Injection.md

 ## Proposed Dependency Injection System

-This HOPE proposes a new dependency injection systems with an aim for clarity and reuse.
+This HOPE proposes a new dependency injection system with an aim for clarity and reuse.

 ### Defining a dependency